Prospective Students - General

 Is there more emphasis placed on an applicant’s grades or LSAT score?

 We look at both without placing emphasis on one more than the other, as a general rule, but that can vary depending on the application.
 In short, we assess applications holistically.

 In addition to strong LSAT scores and grades, we are looking for well-rounded applicants with a variety of experiences (work, public service, leadership, etc.) and skills, including strong communication and social skills.
-We also consider applicants’ personal statements, reference letters, and LSAT writing samples.
+We also consider your personal statement, reference letters, and the LSAT Writing.
 Please see the following illustration about our holistic application review process.

 If English is not my first language, do I need to provide proof of English proficiency?